-METROPOLIS – PERFORMANCE AND ART IN URBAN SPACE
+METROPOLIS – PERFORMANCE AND ART IN PUBLIC SPACE

-Metropolis is a meeting point for performance, art and the city – an art-based metropolitan laboratory for the performative, site-specific, international art.
-It is Københavns Internationale Teater (KIT) that is behind Metropolis as the latest of a large number of festivals and projects in Copenhagen created and initiated by KIT.
+Metropolis is a meeting point for performance, art, city and landscapes – an art-based laboratory for the performative, site-specific, international art.
+Københavns Internationale Teater (KIT) is behind Metropolis as the latest of a large number of festivals and projects in Copenhagen created and initiated by KIT.

-Metropolis presents a summer season with performances and interventions in urban space as well as ongoing development activities for artists and professionals.
+Metropolis Copenhagen presents a summer season with performances and interventions in urban space, while Metropolis Landscape is a national project with partners around he country.
+Metropolis also organises ongoing development activities for artists and professionals.

-Metropolis is in, for and with the city.
-Our space is the city space.
-We work to unravel the distance between art and reality by placing art in the midst of everyday life.
-We see art as an essential community-developing element, and through Metropolis, artists can engage with the city and its people, relate to the present and help create a future.
+We work to unravel the distance between art and reality by placing art in the midst of everyday life, and we see art as an essential community-developing element.

 In the archive you can find more information about previous seasons, festivals and laboratories.

 The artists stage everyday life.
 They work on buildings, squares and roads.
 They work with local citizens.
-They create temporary, mobile spaces.
 They invite us for explorations on the outskirts of the city.
-They tell new stories about the city’s diversity.
-They test new formats and media – always with the big city as subject, object and framework.
+They test new formats and media – always with the city as subject, object and framework.

-Since 2007, Metropolis has been held 12 times (online in 2020) with more than 150 location-based productions played in over 150 different locations in Copenhagen for more than 300,000 spectators.
+Metropolis has been held every two years since 2007 and yearly since 2017 with more than 200 location-based productions played in over 100 different locations in Copenhagen for more than 500,000 spectators.

-Metropolis is one of the recognized European landmarks for people dealing with art that crosses professional boundaries and engages with the city.
-Metropolis launches teaching projects as a contribution to the development of performative art, site-specific art, and the role of art in the urban context.
-Metropolis contributes to creating greater knowledge and awareness of artistic and performative work in public space, focusing on new aesthetics, new concepts and new practices.
+Metropolis is one of the recognized European landmarks for people interested in living, site-specific performing arts.
+Metropolis launches learning projects to support and develop artists and professionals, and Metropolis contributes to creating greater knowledge and awareness of artistic and performative work in public space.

 Metropolis Residencies

 2018-2021 and again 2022-24, Metropolis has been selected as a national residency centre by the Danish Arts Foundation.
 Metropolis Residencies is our research programme for artists working in public space.
-Every summer, we invite a group of international and Danish artists to work for a month in Copenhagen to develop site-specific projects and practices.
-Each year, we invite 15 artists divided into three residencies of each one month’s duration.
+Every summer, we invite a group of international and Danish artists to work intensely in Copenhagen to develop site-specific projects and practices.

 International networks and collaborative projects